heyx3/GPUNoiseForUnity/README.md

 A node's inputs are stored as a list of `NodeInput` instances.
 Each `NodeInput` is either a constant float (in which case `IsAConstant` returns `true` and `ConstantValue` is well-defined) or it is the output of another node (in which case `IsAConstant` returns `false` and `NodeID` contains the UID of the node whose output is being read).

-Graphs are represented by the `Graph` class, which has a collection of nodes, the file path of the graph, the 1D/2D/3D hashing functions (which are at the heart of all the noise generation functions), and the final output of the graph (a `NodeInput` instance).
+Graphs are represented by the `Graph` class, which has a collection of nodes, the file path of the graph, and the final output of the graph (a `NodeInput` instance).
 It exposes `Save()` and `Load()` methods, as well as `GenerateShader()` to get shader code, and the more abstract `InsertShaderCode()` to use the graph's noise output as part of a more complex shader.

 The `GraphEditorUtils` class provides various ways to interact with a graph in the editor, including `GetAllGraphsInProject()`, `SaveShader()`, `GenerateToTexture()`, and `GenerateToArray()`.
 There is a similar class `GraphUtils` that can be used at runtime.

 The number of `Node` child classes is actually fairly small:
 * `SimpleNode` handles any kind of one-line expression, including all the built-in shader functions like `sin`, `lerp`, `abs`, etc. The vast majority of nodes are instances of `SimpleNode`.
 * `CustomExprNode` allows the user to type a custom shader expression using any number of inputs (`$1`, `$2`, `$3`, etc).
-* `NoiseNode` is a node that generates 1D, 2D, or 3D noise.
+* `NoiseNode` is a node that generates 1D, 2D, 3D, or 4D noise.
 The noise can be "White", "Blocky", "Linear", "Smooth", "Smoother", "Perlin", or "Worley".
 Note that "Worley" has special editing options that the other noise types don't need.
 * `TexCoordNode` represents the UV coordinates of the texture the graph noise is being rendered into.
 This is generally how you get the input values for a noise function.
 It can output the X, Y, or Z coordinate.
 Z coordinate is used when you want to generate a 3D texture from the graph.
-* `ParamNode_Float` is a float parameter represented as either a text box or a slider.
+* `ParamNode_Float` is a float parameter, represented as either a text box or a slider.
 * `ParamNode_Texture2D` is a 2D texture parameter.
 * `SubGraphNode` allows graphs to be used inside other graphs.